Discord Tournament Format

 - When a judge is called.

 - Not all information relevant to a text’s interpretation is stated on the back of a card.
-The Basic Rules, Keyword Reference, and back of the card must all be considered when interpreting a card’s text.
+The Comprehensive Rules should be considered as well.